Orban faces perfect economic storm of his own making

 The government’s measures have also failed to stem the cost of living crisis.
 The 4% windfall tax on retailers and a price cap on half a dozen food samples seemed popular at first but came at a heavy price.
 Retailers, as expected, passed on the extra burdens to consumers.
 The falling forint has also pushed up the price of imported goods.

-By August, food prices on average rose at the fastest clip among EU states in Hungary, close to 31% y/y.
-The price of basic food staples not regulated by the government rose many times the average CPI.
+By August, food prices on average rose at the fastest clip among EU states in Hungary, close to 31% year on year.
+The price of basic food staples not regulated by the government rose by many times the average CPI.
 The statistics office registered extraordinary price increases: 67% for margarine, 64% for bread, 61% for cheese, 59% for pasta products, 55% for milk products and 54% for butter.

 Economists estimate that those earning the median wage of around HUF250,000 now spend half of their salaries on food and utility bills.
 This is expected to climb further as the winter kicks in and Hungarian households will face the impact of higher utility bills due to the partial phase-out of energy subsidies.